OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Your spell bolsters your allies with toughness and resolve.
 Choose up to three creatures within range.
 Each target’s hit point maximum and current hit points increase by 5 for the duration.

-**_At Higher Levels._** When you cast this spell using a spell slot of 3rd level or higher, a target’s hit points increase by an additional 5 for each slot level above 2nd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 3rd level or higher, a target’s hit points increase by an additional 5 for each slot level above 2nd.

 ##### Alarm